 Elder Smith and I have had some great experiences in the visitors’ center lately.
 We served in the visitors’ center both Saturday and Sunday this past week.
 On Saturday, a couple came from Utah.
 They were the first family to go out on the trail after the dignitaries when the cove opened in 1997.
 They had cart #1.
 Then, she had been part of a support group for a trek group this past summer.
 Right from the beginning of meeting this couple, I could tell he was struggling with something and needed the time at the cove to work it out.
 They weren’t too interested in going through the center but graciously obliged me sharing thoughts and stories as we went through.
 He asked if he could take a handcart out and cross the river.
 Elder Smith hooked up a handcart on the rover and took them out to the river.
 Only he crossed the river and as he did so he would stop and ponder (which I am sure included some prayers).
 He crossed twice and the second time he crossed he placed rocks in the cart to symbolize his family and on the other side touched the rocks carefully as talking to them and then brought them back and put them back on the ground.
 It was heartbreaking to see him struggle but comforting to know he knew the right way to work out his struggle.
 On Sunday, we had a man and woman stop by on their way to Rawlins from Casper.
 He is the business manager for the Carbon County School District (recently moved to Rawlins) and she was asked to come and talk to their food service department as a consultant.
 Neither one of them members but she knew she was a descendent of a member of the Martin Company.
 They didn’t understand the story of the Martin Company before coming and didn’t realize their struggle.
 She was especially touched when she saw the name of her ancestor on the board in the center.
 She was so grateful they stopped by on their way to Rawlins and vowed to come back with her daughter.
 We have also had several sets of father/son visitors.
 I love it when the son is a teenager and spending time with his dad.
 It is so rewarding to visit with these young men and share with them the foundation of our church and challenge them with thought provoking questions while going through the center.
 I just love our visitors.

 Our talents are truly being stretched.
 As I mentioned in the last blog, I am tagged with helping with the music for prayer meeting and some Sundays.
 It is coming along and is actually somewhat very enjoyable.
 Because we are a small group and all learning together, the acceptance of the missed notes or off beat leading is so comforting.
 I can also testify that practice really pays off and in itself practice is a good stress reliever.
 Just this past couple of weeks, I have had the opportunity to stretch a bit more.
 Prior to the departure of the other missionaries and couple sisters made arrangements to machine embroidery our handcart emblem on white ties for our husbands.
 Cool idea but our machine broke during the beginning of the process and had to be repaired.
 It was not returned until after everyone had left.
 So Sister Fenn and I went to the store and received some lessons on the machine.
 We were both very nervous about completing the project and even talked to another business about doing it for us.
 But we attempted one and it went pretty well so we did a couple more.
 Well, when I left on Thursday, there were 40 ties done.
 Elder Smith has also learned quite a bit.
 The first was winterizing all the water lines and such all over the homestead.
 Just this week, he, along with the other Elders, had the puzzle of how to fix the flagpole which is about 35 feet high.
 The wind blew so hard that it broke the rope with the flags on it and carried them over towards the corral area.
 The pole had to be extracted and laid down, the pulleys repaired, rope restrung, and then placed back in place.
 The pictures will tell the story and each one of the Elders were in heaven playing with the toys to do the job.
 A tender mercy for the whole process was the wind did not blow (which is a monumental moment on the plains of Wyoming), not even a whisper of a breeze, during the process making it a safer event.
+This is my nervous look for working on the ties.

 Using the "right" equipment to remove the flag pole.